 Since the inception, Suffolk University, Emerson College, Bentley University, and the Rhode Island School of Design have joined the Internal Audit group as well.
 Additionally, by request, the TBC Internal Audit group performs internal audit engagements at other higher education institutions in New England.

-SAMANTHA C SPEZESKI, CIA, MBA, (Director Internal Audit) Master of Business Administration, Plymouth State University, B.S., Accounting, Southern New Hampshire University.
-Mrs. Spezeski was hired in April, 2008 to implement the shared function of Internal Audit for the Boston Consortium for Higher Education.
+SAMANTHA C SPEZESKI, CIA, MBA, (Director Internal Audit) Mrs. Spezeski was hired in April, 2008 to implement the shared function of Internal Audit for the Boston Consortium for Higher Education.
 She most recently was the Director of Internal Audit for the Massachusetts Turnpike Authority and prior to that worked for the University System of New Hampshire Internal Audit department as Interim Director/Manager.
 She is on the board for the New Hampshire chapter of Institute of Internal Auditors, and is currently chair of the Academic Relations committee.
 She is also an adjunct professor at Clark University.

-MICHAEL SANTOLUCITO, CIA, MBA, (Senior Internal Auditor III) Master of Business Administration, Plymouth State University, B.S., Business Administration, with a concentration in Accounting, University of Massachusetts, Lowell.
-Mr. Santolucito joined the shared audit function in June 2010.
+MICHAEL SANTOLUCITO, CIA, MBA, (Senior Internal Auditor III) Mr. Santolucito joined the shared audit function in June 2010.
 He previously worked for KPMG and his last position was Senior Audit Associate.

-GREGORY MONTY, CIA, CISA (Senior Internal Auditor III) B.S., Business Administration from University of New Hampshire and B.S., Accounting from Franklin Pierce College.
-Mr. Monty joined the shared audit function in June 2015.
+GREGORY MONTY, CIA, CISA (Senior Internal Auditor III) Mr. Monty joined the shared audit function in June 2015.
 He previously held positions at Standex International Corporation, Anthem BC/BS, Riverstone Resources and Courier Corporation performing operational and IT audits.

-LAURA KOWAL, CIA, CFSA, CRMA (Senior Internal Auditor III) B.S., Liberal Arts from Providence College.
-Ms. Kowal joined the shared audit function in July of 2019.
+LAURA KOWAL, CIA, CFSA, CRMA (Senior Internal Auditor III) Ms. Kowal joined the shared audit function in July of 2019.
 She brings over 25 years of internal audit experience with MetLife to our team.
 Ms. Kowal has also spent several years volunteering on the board of the Rhode Island Chapter of the Institute of Internal Auditing.

 Mission and Scope of Work

-The mission of Internal Audit is to provide independent assessment, objective assurance and consulting designed to add value and improve operations of the member institutions.
+The mission of Internal Audit is to provide independent assessment, objective assurance, and consulting designed to add value and improve operations of the member institutions.
 Internal Audit helps each member institution accomplish its objectives by bringing a systematic, disciplined approach to evaluate and improve the effectiveness of risk management, control, and governance processes.
-The scope of work of Internal Audit is to determine whether the member institutions risk management, control, and governance processes, as designed and represented by management, are adequate and functioning in a manner to ensure that:
+Internal Audit aims to determine whether the member institutions risk management, control, and governance processes, as designed and represented by management, are adequate and functioning in a manner to ensure that:

 The Director of Internal Audit shall be accountable to member institutions management and the audit committees to: